 Sensei Guillemet studied psychology during his collegiate experience and remains an avid observer.
 A compliment to his martial training, he also explores physiology and mind-body connection concepts.

-Chelsie Guillemet has trained in Wado for 20 years and taught for 8 years.
+Chelsie Guillemet has trained in Wado for 20 years.
 Always a student, she is also a national-level competitor and attentive instructor.
 She sets her bar high and encourages others to dig deep and give their best.
 Sensei Guillemet brings female movement and training perspective to the dojo, fosters leadership, and aims to help students tune into their martial journeys.

 Sensei Guillemet began training in Wado at age 9 and earned her yon-dan in the American Wado Black Belt Association; ni-dan in Wado-ryu Renmei; and sho-dan in Wado Guseikai.
-She has studied under several noteworthy local and international instructors and most recently placed third in Wado kata at the 2015 NKF National Championships, and won her local Wado kata competition (“The Ten”) two years in a row.
+She has studied under several noteworthy local and international instructors.
+During her short competitive career, she became a 2015 NKF National Bronze medalist, took home wins from regional events, and won her local Wado Kata Competition (“The Ten”) two years in a row.

 Sensei Guillemet studied business at Belmont University, graduating with her BBA (Music Business) in 2008.
-She continues to study the intracies of the human mind and body, nutrition, and proper movement concepts.
+She continues to study the intricacies of the human mind and body, nutrition, and proper movement concepts.